Alfresco/docs-alfresco/search-enterprise/latest/upgrade/index.md

 1. Start an Elasticsearch 3.1.1 instance, for more see [Overview]({% link search-enterprise/latest/install/index.md %}).

-    Your installation is currently only using Solr6.
+    Currently your installation currently only using solr.

     ![add-empty]({% link search-enterprise/images/add-empty-elasticsearch.png %})

-2. Start a mirrored environment by replciating the content respository and Content Services.
+2. Start a mirrored environment by replicating the content respository and Content Services.

-    You start a mirrored environment because the upgrade will not impact the primary environment.
-Once mirrored do not change the content repository and only use it in a read-only mode.
+    You create a mirrored environment because the upgrade will not impact the primary environment.
 Use the Elasticsearch instance you created as the content repository for the mirrored environment.
+Once you have mirrored the environment do not change the content repository and only use it in read-only mode.
 If you do not need to preserve the content repository then you only need to mirror Content Services.

     ![mirror-acs]({% link search-enterprise/images/mirror-acs-environment.png %})

 3. Create an Elasticsearch index by executing a search query on the mirrored environment.

     Verify the index is created and its metadata correctly reflects your data model.

-The index is not created when you mirrored the content repository and Content Services.
+    > **Note:** The index is not created when you mirrored the content repository and Content Services.

-4. Populate index with existing data.
+4. Populate the index with existing data.

-    The index is populated based on the replicated database and is done by starting the ES Re-Indexing component on the mirrored environment.
+    The index is populated and is based on the replicated database and is achieved by starting re-indexing on the mirrored environment.
+For more see [re-indexing]({% link search-enterprise/latest/config/index.md %}#alfresco-re-indexing-app).

-    **Note:** A window displays that states the primary database does not reflect the up to date index. starting from taking a primary database snapshot in which changes are not reflected in the index.
-We will tackle it in a next steps.
+    **Note:** A window displays that states the primary database does not reflect the up to date index.

     ![intial-reindexing]({% link search-enterprise/images/initial-re-indexing.png %})

-5. Shutdown the mirrored environment.
+5. Shutdown the original environment.

     You are left with an Elasticsearch server with a populated index.